jpjpjp/webex-jira-notifier/README.md

 * MONGO_URL - the url where your Mongo Atlas DB is running
 * MONGO_DB - the name of the Mongo Atlas DB to use
 * ADMIN_EMAIL - the email address of the Cisco Spark user to notify about bot activity.
 This is generally the developer who maintains this bot

+Optionally in order to support watcher notification, the basic auth token of a jira user is needed in order to query jira for the watchers on any updated tickets.
+* JIRA - basic auth token for an authorized Jira user

+Also optionally, this bot can use a proxy server to route the watcher requests to a jira.
+When these variables are set the bot will replace the portion of the wather URL that came with the Jira webhook and replace it with the string in the proxy server.
+For example one might set the following environment varialbes:
+* JIRA_URL - base URL for my secure jira server ie: https://jira.securecompany.com/jira
+* PROXY-URL - base URL for the proxy server, ie: https://jira-proxy.securcompany.com/jira

+When using a proxy make sure to set the JIRA environment token to a proxy authorized user.
+The proxy server is responsible for replace this with a token for a user authorized in the real system.

 Start your node server in your enviornment.
 This can be done via a debugger when running locally or by entering the following:
     ```npm start```